 - April 2011: YouTube Live is launched for the first time.
 This function enables content creators and corporate/public organizations to stream live content.
 Concerts, sports events, and even weddings begin to appear on the site.

-- October 2011: After the acquisition of Next New Networks (an original video programming company) in March of 2011, YouTube launches its first original channels.
+- October 2011: After Next New Networks (an original video programming company) was acquired in March 2011, YouTube launched its first original channels.
 From this point forward, Google would offer original content creators serious money to make videos exclusively for the platform.

 - November 2011: YouTube launches its "Youtube Analytics" tool.
-This function enables content creators to intelligently track their channel's performance.
+This function enables content creators to track their channel's performance intelligently.
 They can find out who is watching their videos, for how long, and which are the most popular to target monetization strategies.

 - June 2012: YouTube merges with Google Video.